jbutko/express-ts-api-boilerplate/README.md

 ### Debugging

 If you need to debug some of your code during development, it's very easy.
 Open a new tab in Chrome: `chrome://inspect/# devices` and then open the file you need to debug.
-Use `Ctrl + P` shortcut to find the file you need. for example `Common.controller.ts`.
+Use `Ctrl + P` shortcut to find the file you need, for example `Common.controller.ts`.
 After adding a breakpoint the TypeScript file should be opened directly in devtools.

-Note: If inspect mode does not work for you, you need to set the ports through the `Configure` button in `chrome://inspect/# devices`.
+**Note:** If inspect mode does not work for you, you need to configure ports by clicking on `Configure` button in `chrome://inspect/# devices`.
 The port through which the inspect mode goes is displayed during app launch in the command line ("Debugger listening on ws://127.0.0.1:9229/...").

 ### Production deployment example